XLV - State Street Health Care Select Sector SPDR ETF

 - What is XLV?

 - XLV is the ticker symbol for State Street Health Care Select Sector SPDR ETF, an listed exchange-traded fund.
-The State Street Health Care Select Sector SPDR ETF seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the Health Care Select Sector Index (the "Index").
-The Index seeks to provide an effective representation of the health care sector of the S&P 500 Index.
+The State Street Health Care Select Sector SPDR ETF (XLV) is designed to reflect, before expenses, the price and yield performance of the Health Care Select Sector Index.
+This benchmark offers a clear representation of the healthcare industry within the S&P 500.
 Listed on AMEX.
 XLV is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the XLV options snapshot look like today?